Two-photon excitation microscopy: Concept

 Two-photon excitation employs two-photon absorption, a concept first described by Maria Goeppert Mayer (1906–1972) in her doctoral dissertation in 1931, and first observed in 1961 in a CaF2:Eu2+ crystal using laser excitation by Wolfgang Kaiser.
 Isaac Abella showed in 1962 in caesium vapor that two-photon excitation of single atoms is possible.

 Two-photon excitation fluorescence microscopy has similarities to other confocal laser microscopy techniques such as laser scanning confocal microscopy and Raman microscopy.
 These techniques use focused laser beams scanned in a raster pattern to generate images, and both have an optical sectioning effect.
 Unlike confocal microscopes, multiphoton microscopes do not contain pinhole apertures that give confocal microscopes their optical sectioning quality.
-The optical sectioning produced by multiphoton microscopes is a result of the point spread function of the excitation: the multiphoton point spread function is typically dumbbell-shaped (longer in the x-y plane), compared to the upright rugby-ball shaped point spread function of confocal microscopes.
-The concept of two-photon excitation is based on the idea that two photons, of comparably lower photon energy than needed for one photon excitation, can also excite a fluorophore in one quantum event.
+The optical sectioning produced by multiphoton microscopes is a result of the point spread function of the excitation.

+The concept of two-photon excitation is based on the idea that two photons, of comparably lower photon energy than needed for one-photon excitation, can also excite a fluorophore in one quantum event.
 Each photon carries approximately half the energy necessary to excite the molecule.
-Excitation results in the subsequent emission of a fluorescence photon with the same quantum yield that would result from conventional single-photon absorption.
-The emitted photon is typically at a higher energy (shorter wavelength) than either of the two exciting photons.
+The emitted photon is at a higher energy (shorter wavelength) than either of the two exciting photons.
 The probability of the near-simultaneous absorption of two photons is extremely low.
 Therefore, a high peak flux of excitation photons is typically required, usually generated by femtosecond pulsed laser.
+For example, the same average laser power but without pulsing results in no detectable fluorescence compared to fluorescence generated by the pulsed laser via the two-photon effect.

-The purpose of employing the two-photon effect is that the axial spread of the point spread function is substantially lower than for single-photon excitation.
-As a result, the extent along the z dimension is improved, allowing for thin optical sections to be cut.
-In addition, in many interesting cases the shape of the spot and its size can be designed to realize specific desired goals.
-The longer wavelength, lower energy (typically infrared) excitation lasers of multiphoton microscopes are well-suited to use in imaging live cells as they cause less damage than the short-wavelength lasers typically used for single-photon excitation, so cells may be observed for longer periods with fewer toxic effects.
+The longer wavelength, lower energy (typically infrared) excitation lasers of multiphoton microscopes are well-suited to use in imaging live cells as they cause less damage than the short-wavelength lasers typically used for single-photon excitation, so living tissues may be observed for longer periods with fewer toxic effects.